kazaamjt/Eikobot/docs/roadmap.md

 - [ ] Implement an `expects` function for parser, raise if token is not correct type
 - [x] Implement a `to_py` function on eiko objects, instead of using a conversion table
+- [ ] Overhaul the way comparissons are done.
+(Should be a function of object a, not a matrix function)

 ### STD